ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 1. Feed in the raw data, recs2009_public.csv
 2. Run the file **dataProcessing.jl**.
 This will call other files on to it.
 3. At the end of data processing, we will get three files - train set, (**trainSet.csv**) validation set (**validSet.csv**) and test set (**testSet.csv**)
+4. Note that this code block has been designed so that it is appropriate for use in a general use case.
+However, contextual aggregation performed in 'contextualAggregation.jl' file is specifically suited for the specific dataset as well as the application.
+This code block, henceforth will vary widely depending on the dataset encountered as well as the application.

  **Stepwise Regression**
  1. At the start of stepwise regression, we import train, validation and test sets obtained at the end of data prcessing.